galaxyproject/galaxy-hub/content/community/governance/geb/index.md

 **Keywords:** Strategic emphasis, long term planning and direction

-The [GEB](/community/governance/geb/) is a group of principal investigators from around the world, that is responsible for [coordinating the direction](/community/governance/) of the [Galaxy Project](/), a mature, successful research software infrastructure project, with a large and diverse global audience.
+The [GEB](/community/governance/geb/) is a group of principal investigators from around the world, tasked with [coordinating the direction](/community/governance/) of the [Galaxy Project](/).

 The Galaxy Executive Board was formed at the _Galaxy Directions Summit_ in 2019, which gathered together ~20 PIs from around the world.
-Initially, all Executive members run large grants that have Galaxy as a core part of their aims.
+Initially, all Executive members led large grants that have Galaxy as a core component.

 ## Mission Statement